digipodium/DP-JUL-PYDS-1200-WSS/TASK.md

 - WAF to remove all duplicates from a two list and then return a single list of unique values

 - WAF to take dictionary and then sort that dictionary

+# 10 SEP 22

+- count all the words in the file

+- count the occurance of different conjuntions in the file

+- count all the lines in the file

+- display the top 100 words that occur in the file